Updated: Jan 9

 5-6 organic medium sized potatoes, peeled and cubed

-1. On a medium/high heat, warm the ghee in a medium sized pot.
+1. On a medium/high heat, warm the oil or ghee in a medium sized pot.

 2. Add cumin seeds and once the seeds become fragrant and crackle, add the potatoes.
 Stir well.